pygame-community/pygame-ce/docs/reST/ref/transform.rst

    :param dest_surface: Optional destination surface to which the changes will be applied.
    :type dest_surf: pygame.Surface or None

+   :param bool keep_alpha: Optional parameter that controls whether to keep the surface alpha when replacing with the color.

    .. versionadded:: 2.5.0